-The Ports & Yachting Directorate has a regulatory role in monitoring the maritime activities which take place within the internal and territorial waters of Malta, as well as managing port facilities which are under the control of Transport Malta, including yachting and mooring facilities.
-The Directorate is in charge of ensuring that port users and service providers comply with legislation and contractual obligations and promotes the efficient use of port and maritime facilities.
-It also ensures that Malta achieves the right balance in the use of our waters for leisure and commercial operations.
+The Ports & Yachting Directorate has a regulatory role in monitoring the maritime activities within Malta's internal and territorial waters, as well as managing port facilities under Transport Malta's control, including yachting and mooring facilities.
+The Directorate ensures that port users and service providers comply with legislation and contractual obligations and promotes the efficient use of port and maritime facilities.
+It also ensures that Malta achieves the right balance in using our waters for leisure and commercial operations.

 Tax opportunities in Malta

 - Variety of tax incentives available for ship and yacht registration in Malta;

 - VAT simplifications measures for the acquisition and registration of ships and yachts;

 - Substantial VAT reductions by means of lease structures;

 - VAT-related measures on short-term chartering of yachts; and

 - Competitive ship registration and tonnage tax fees.

 - Excellent international recognition of the Maltese Flag;